maxpna/ListViewAutoSelect/README.md

 You can either download a single file and copy to your project or you can download the entire android project and play with it.

 ###Single File
-To download the single file using the following location:
+To download the single file use the following location:
 * https://github.com/maxpower-ndrd/ListViewAutoSelect/blob/master/app/src/main/java/com/mpn/listviewautoselect/listadapters/BaseAdapterAutoSelect.java

 ###Android Project